WildBuckwheat/simpleRTK2B-Micro-Hat-for-Raspi/README.md

 # For the Tinkerers
 The EasyEDA files are provided.
 All of the unused pads are called out with headers if you want to order the PCB that way.
 The design is licensed under CERN-OHL-S-2.0, any improvements or modifications should be made available under the same licence.
-If you have any suggestions please create a ticket on GitHub.
+If you see any issues or have any suggestions please create a ticket on GitHub.